 One word of warning: Be aware that if you say you want more of an opportunity to do something, the interviewer will ask if you’ve tried to get that in your current job.

-Example: If you say you want to be more involved in working with customers or clients, the hiring manager will probably say, “have you tried to see if there’s an opportunity to do this in your current company?”
+For example, if you say you want to be more involved in working with customers or clients, the hiring manager might ask, “Have you tried to see if there’s an opportunity to do this in your current company?”

 So, be ready for that.